naftiko/fleet/vscode-usage.md

 ## Release Notes

-Naftiko VS Code extension versions are aligned with the Naftiko framework versions.
+Naftiko VS Code extension versions are aligned with those of Naftiko Framework.

 ### 1.0.0-alpha1